 Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

-As a follow up to our FAQ on Why doesn’t the title and description I set appear in search results?, this article describes how you can check your index status in Google search results.
+As a follow up to our documentation on Why doesn’t the title and description I set appear in search results?, this article describes how you can check your index status in Google search results.

 Why do you need to check your index status?